Charles Levkoe, Wilfrid Laurier University

 Student Board Members at Large

 Samara Brock is pursuing her PhD at Yale’s School of Forestry and Environmental Studies.
 She has worked in agricultural development in Cuba and Argentina, as a food systems planner for the City of Vancouver, and more recently as a program officer for the Tides Canada Foundation, funding nonprofit organizations working on complex conservation, climate change, and food security initiatives.
 Her current research focuses on the development of environmental knowledge and expertise through engaging with organizations that are attempting to transform the future of the global food system.

 Levi is a Ph.D. student in Geography at the University of Georgia.
 His dissertation explores the racial politics of recent agricultural change in the South Carolina Lowcountry – the coastal region surrounding the port city of Charleston.

 Taro Futamura, Doshisha University

-Taro Futamura is Associate Professor at Doshisha University in Kyoto, Japan, and currently Amherst-Doshisha Exchange Professor at Amherst College in Amherst, MA (September 2017 – August 2018).
-He has wide interests in issues of agriculture and food in the United States and Japan, and he is currently examining local industries in New England, particularly sustenance of cranberry productions and growth of microbreweries.
+Taro Futamura is Associate Professor at Doshisha University in Kyoto, Japan, and was Exchange Professor at Amherst College in Amherst, MA (September 2017 – August 2018).
+He has wide interests in issues of agriculture and food in the United States and Japan, and is currently examining local industries in New England, particularly sustenance of cranberry productions and growth of microbreweries.
 His works have appeared in Food, Culture and Society and Japanese Journal of American Studies (both in English) as well as in various Japanese publications.